 Land Rover Range Rover Velar Review

 The Range Rover Velar bridges the gap between the smaller Evoque and larger Range Rover Sport.
-It’s practical and comes with lots of high-tech kit but is also pricey
+It’s practical and comes with lots of high-tech kit but is also pricey.

-- Looks fantastic
+- Looks fantastic inside and out

-- Spacious boot
+- Spacious boot with practical touches

 - Lots of advanced tech

 - Choose your perfect car

 - Dealers come to you with their best offers

 Land Rover Range Rover Velar: what would you like to read next?

 The Range Rover Velar is a stylish SUV that comes with a futuristic cabin but still manages to offer a practical boot.